Illustrator: Judy York

 SPOILER ALERT ⚠

-Druanna takes on the persona of Dru to such a great extent that even her brother almost forgets her true identity.
+Druanna takes on the persona of Drue to such a great extent that even her brother almost forgets her true identity.

-Although she dominates in the masculine arts of war, Dru’s heart is that of a woman who loves men.
+Although she dominates in the masculine arts of war, Drue’s heart is that of a woman who loves men.
 Unfortunately for Druanna, she falls for her enemy, Connaught.

-And of course, there are the major problems Connaught and Druanna face when their relationship becomes known.
+And, of course, there are the significant problems Connaught and Druanna face when their relationship becomes known.

-The book is unique in that they have their Happily Ever After, but an unconventional one.
-They live their lives happily fighting alongside one another as two knights, and no one, except the hero and the heroine’s brother, knows she is really a woman!
+The book is unique in that the main characters have their Happily Ever After, but an unconventional one.
+Drue and Connaught live happily, fighting alongside one another as two knights.
+And no one else, except the heroine’s brother, knows she is really a woman!